-The Coromandel is a creative haven for many, and what better time than winter to wander into an Aladdin's cave of creativity at one of several local art galleries across the region.
+The Coromandel is a creative haven for many, so we suggest you take the time to wander into an Aladdin's cave of creativity at one of the local art galleries across the region.
 With time and without crowds, discover what truly moves you.
 Enjoy painting, sculpture and other artworks created by the region’s talented artists and craftspeople.
 Take in a craft fair or a homegrown arts festival, or be delighted by one of many performing arts events happening throughout The Coromandel.

 Trails & Fairs

 What better time than winter to take in the Coromandel Art and Craft Fair in Whitianga held annually in July.
-The one day fair hosted by Mercury Bay Art Escape showcases quality handmade Arts and Crafts produced in The Coromandel.
+The one-day fair hosted by Mercury Bay Art Escape showcases quality handmade Arts and Crafts produced in The Coromandel.
 It offers an excellent opportunity to meet with local artisans and artists.
-To make a weekend of it, take yourself on a self-guided arts tour and visit local artists at work in their Coromandel studios.
+To make a weekend of it, take yourself on a self-guided art tour and visit local artists at work in their Coromandel studios.

 Another wonderful winter weekend opportunity for Fibre Art fans is the September Fibre Frolic in Whangamata.
-Fibre Frolic Whangamata, is run by the Whangamata Spinners and Weavers club members who will exhibit, demonstrate and share their skills and passion for fibre arts and crafts.
+Run by the Whangamata Spinners and Weavers club members who exhibit, demonstrate and share their skills and passion for fibre arts and crafts.
 Discover many ways to weave, view needle felting, paper making, giant knitting, painting on silk, flax weaving, crochet, wool blending and colouring and more.

 Festivals and Performing Arts